Corporate L-1 Visa Services

 If you are coming to the U.S. to start a new office, you should also provide the following documents:

 - Proof of a building or location for the new office.
 A lease will work for this.

 - Proof of your relationship with the foreign entity.

 - Proof of financial resoluteness.
 You must show that you can pay your U.S. employees and handle any other business costs.

-Neelam Bhardwhaj is an experienced attorney who has provided L-1 Visa assistance to corporations and employees for years.
+Neelam Bhardwhaj is an experienced immigration attorney who has provided L-1 Visa assistance and other immigration services to corporations and employees for years.
 Contact the Immigration Law Offices of Neelam Bhardwhaj for employment-based immigration assistance!